ceraz02/BayerImageProcessor/README.md

 - Use files in `test_images/` to validate processing and compare outputs between Python and C++ implementations.

+## Documentation & Code Clarity

+All main Python and C++ programs in this project now include detailed file/module docstrings or Doxygen-style headers at the top of each file.
+These headers provide:
+- File/module purpose and summary
+- Author and contributor information
+- Creation and modification dates
+- Versioning
+- License and copyright
+- Usage notes and requirements

+This ensures the codebase is self-explanatory, easy to maintain, and ready for onboarding new contributors or future development.

 ## Summary

-This project provides a robust, cross-language solution for Bayer image processing, including conversion, metadata extraction, error handling, and shift correction.
-It is suitable for both research and production environments where reliability and flexibility are required.
+This project provides a robust, cross-language solution for Bayer image processing, including conversion, metadata extraction, error handling, shift correction, and comprehensive documentation.
+It is suitable for both research and production environments where reliability, flexibility, and maintainability are required.

 ---